By Proppi Editorial Team Updated 6 min read

 Buying a new house-and-land package, an apartment off the plan, or building from scratch.

-NZ perk: Full mortgage interest deductibility for new builds — unlike existing properties where interest deduction is capped.
+New Zealand perk: Full mortgage interest deductibility for new builds — unlike existing properties where interest deduction is capped.

-AU perk: Bigger depreciation deductions on the building and fitout.
+Australia perk: Bigger depreciation deductions on the building and fitout.
 New properties qualify for full Division 40 (plant and equipment) and Division 43 (capital works) claims, which knocks a decent chunk off your taxable income in the early years.

 The gotcha: Off-the-plan purchases carry settlement risk.
 By the time you settle, the bank might value it lower than what you paid — and suddenly you’ve got a funding gap.
 In Australia, you also pay stamp duty on the full contract price in most states.